precice/precice.github.io/README.md

 ## Common issues while building the site

 - If Hugo cannot download a module, first check that Git and Go are installed, then run `hugo mod verify`.
-A fresh clone needs network access to download the For further information, see [common issues](content/docs/docs-meta/common-issues.md).
+A fresh clone needs network access to download the hugo modules.
+For further information, see [common issues](content/docs/docs-meta/common-issues.md).

 ## Licenses